gagazzotti/TS-Pricing/README.md

 [![Ruff format badge](https://img.shields.io/badge/Formatter-Ruff-000000?style=for-the-badge)](https://docs.astral.sh/ruff/formatter/)

 The code allows to calibrate to price European options with Mellin expansion technique.
-It is the implementation of this paper.
+It is the implementation of the paper: "Fast and explicit European option pricing under tempered stable processes".

-...

 ## Installation
 A script is available for an easy creation of the conda environment and compilation of auxiliary functions: